ousiax/Alyio.Extensions.Dapper/README.md

 ## How to write a pageable query?

-To write a pageable query, you cloud define a multiple result mapper in a single query, for example the follow `SelectPageAsync`:
+To write a pageable query, you could define a multiple result mapper in a single query, for example the follow `SelectPageAsync`:

  ```xml
  <?xml version="1.0" encoding="UTF-8"?>